-Formerly named the Canadian Cricket Association (Established 1892), the organization is presently represented by 9 Provincial boards operating respectively in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan.
-Click here for more information on the Provincial Organizations.
+Formerly named the Canadian Cricket Association (Established 1892), the organization is presently represented by 9 Provincial boards operating respectively in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan.

-Cricket Canada's Mens team participates in the ICC High Performance Program and qualified for the 2011 Cricket World Cup hosted by India, Sri Lanka, and Bangladesh.
-It had previously qualifed for the 1979, 2003 and 2007 Cricket World Cups
+The Cricket Canada’s Mens team participates in the ICC High Performance Program and qualified for the 2011 Cricket World Cup hosted by India, Sri Lanka, and Bangladesh.
+It had previously qualified for the 1979, 2003 and 2007 Cricket World Cups

-The U19 program has succesfully qualified for the 2010 U19 Cricket World Cup that took place in New Zealand in January 2010.
-Canada upset Zimbabwe on the way to a best ever finish at the tournament.
+The U19 program has succesfully qualified for the 2018 U19 Cricket World Cup that will place in New Zealand in January 2018.

 The Womens and U15 programs particpate in International competion within the the ICC America’s Region.